 ARAMIS is a joint research team between CNRS, Inria, Inserm and UPMC (University Pierre et Marie Curie) within the Brain and Spine Institute (ICM).
 The ICM is a recently created neuroscience center based in the Pitié-Salpêtrière hospital in Paris, which is the largest adult hospital in Europe and has a long tradition of neuroscience and neurology.

-ARAMIS is a pluridisciplinary group bringing together methodological researchers (image/signal processing, computer science) and medical experts (neurology, medical imaging).
+ARAMIS is a pluridisciplinary group bringing together methodological researchers (computer science, applied mathematics) and medical experts (neurology, medical imaging).
 The team has close and enduring collaborations with different clinical teams of the ICM and the Pitié-Salpêtrière hospital.

 Key methodological domains:

 - Statistical and machine learning

 - Multiple sclerosis